plazas/bf_hxrg_ppl/README.md

                              Note that new_B and b = 2*(c1)*(c2)/fc  are consistent with each other.

-11. After big loop, save files with output data
+### 11. After big loop, save files with output data

-12. Calculate the mean of the size of the postage stamp in each frame; then calculate relative size to first frame
+### 12. Calculate the mean of the size of the postage stamp in each frame; then calculate relative size to first frame

 Figure 4 of paper

+### 13. Plots:
-13. Plots: these won’t be the final plots in the paper. those are produced by another code, using the output ASCII files listed above.
+These won’t be the final plots in the paper.
+Those are produced by another code (plot_fn.py), using the output ASCII files listed above.